 As a family, we slow down and take time to celebrate Dr. Martin Luther King, Jr. We’ve read books about his life, his teachings and his work.
 We’ve hiked mountains (hills, really) and taken part in celebrations full of music, readings and tributes to his legacy in our community.
 And, since MLK Day is also a National Day of Service, we have also participated in serving meals, clean ups and other service projects.

-I’m still learning, though, about how to do justice to this man’s legacy and raise children who have an accurate and activist stance on social justice.
-I’m still learning about how my own identity and the stereotypes I’ve grown up with impact how I present MLK’s legacy to my kids.
+We are always learning about how to do justice to this man’s legacy and raise children who have an accurate and activist stance on social justice.
+I'm still learning about how my own identity and the stereotypes I’ve grown up with impact how I present MLK’s legacy to my kids.

-For example, this year, I read about the danger of presenting “a single story,” so we’ve been reading about the lives of people who inspired Dr. King, to help our kids see that he did not work alone—the change making he moved forward has deep roots, and there is still so much to be done.
+For example, last year, I read about the danger of presenting “a single story,” so we’ve been reading about the lives of people who inspired Dr. King, to help our kids see that he did not work alone—the change making he moved forward has deep roots, and there is still so much to be done.

 “Change does not roll in on the wheels of inevitability, but comes through continuous struggle.” – Martin Luther King Jr.

-So, in honor of Dr. Martin Luther King Jr., we want to celebrate young change makers—young people who have already made incredible impact in their communities and beyond, tackling issues of justice and raising the quality of life for others.
+So, in honor of Dr. Martin Luther King Jr., we take time to celebrate 6 young change makers—young people who have already made incredible impact in their communities and beyond, tackling issues of justice and raising the quality of life for others.
 We hope that you find it helpful to read and share these stories with your children.
 And we hope these stories of real life activists help reinforce with kids that there is much to be done in our world while they also help kids focus on action and plant a seed of hopeful desire to make their own impact on the world someday, too.

 A few of our change makers have collaborated with us at Tinkergarten, while others have captured our hearts with the work they have done.
 And, there are many more young change makers we didn’t get the chance to profile who are using their energy, time and spirit to tackle issues of injustice in their communities.
 We celebrate them all as we share the stories of this handful of powerful change makers.